Stephen Shin

 Stephen Shin is a fictional character appearing in comic books published by DC Comics.
 He is a supporting character of Aquaman who debuted during "The New 52" reboot.
 Stephen Shin first appeared in Aquaman (vol. 7) #2 (December 2011) and was created by Geoff Johns and Ivan Reis.

-Shin made his live-action cinematic debut in the 2018 DC Extended Universe film Aquaman, portrayed by Randall Park and will return in the upcoming 2023 sequel Aquaman and the Lost Kingdom.
+Shin appears in the DC Extended Universe films Aquaman and Aquaman and the Lost Kingdom, portrayed by Randall Park.

 Fictional character biography

 Stephen Shin is a marine biologist who befriends lighthouse keeper Tom Curry and his son with the sea-dwelling Atlanna, Arthur Curry, the future Aquaman.
 He has more knowledge of Atlantis than any other surface-dweller.
 Shin helps Arthur develop his powers, but turns on his protege when he refuses to reveal the location of Atlantis.

-Some years later, Aquaman and Mera pay a visit to Shin, asking for his help to identify strange sea creatures.
-He does, but is angered again when Aquaman refuses to let him keep one.
+Some years later, Aquaman and Mera visit Shin, asking for his help to identify strange sea creatures.
+He does, but is angered when Aquaman refuses to let him keep one.